New ballot initiative aims to create social housing in Seattle

-A ballot initiative filed Monday afternoon by a new homelessness advocacy coalition would establish a city office that would create, own and maintain public housing in Seattle.
+A ballot initiative filed Monday afternoon by a new homelessness advocacy coalition would establish a public developer that would create, own and maintain public housing in Seattle.

 The effort is known as “social housing,” and it’s essentially publicly owned housing that is insulated from private market forces and designed to be permanently affordable.